xbench/xbench-docs/content/user-guide/xbench-settings.md

 * **Match whole words in QA check for key terms**.
 If this check box is checked, the target term of an entry of a glossary defined as key terms should match as a whole word (please note that the source term is always matched as a whole word).
-* **Show metadata in exported QA results**.
+* **Show metadata in exported QA reports**.
 When enabled, ApSIC Xbench will show the segment metadata in the Comments column of the exported QA report.
 * **Default project directory**.
 This field allows you to specify the default folder for your ApSIC Xbench projects.